kippesikgithub/esp_kids_nightlight/README.md

 # ESP WLED Nightlight / Sleeptrainer
 ESP WLED driven, integrated in Home Assistant, Nightlight / Sleeptrainer, to help the toddlers when they have to be 'In bed' or when they are allowed to come 'Out of bed'.
+Giving you or the toddler the ability to choose every light color available (even different ones for open and closed eyes), controll the light manual, and automate the light based on datetime helpers in Home Assistant.
 ![image](https://github.com/kippesikgithub/esp_kids_nightlight/assets/100353268/b9dae179-6cb1-4d85-9185-682a2aa91dea)
 ![image](https://github.com/kippesikgithub/esp_kids_nightlight/assets/100353268/044eaf4b-2680-4f82-8fa0-32f2fb62c527)
 ![image](https://github.com/kippesikgithub/esp_kids_nightlight/assets/100353268/16167580-d81c-400a-beb6-447158b5ab55)